-Sharing badges on social media sites, such as LinkedIn, allows users to showcase their learning and/or achievements with a broader audience.
+Sharing badges on social media sites allow users to showcase their learning and achievements with a broader audience.

-The Badgr backpack provides additional ways to share badges including URL Link and Embed code.
+The Badgr backpack provides additional ways to share badges including a Public URL Link and Embed code.
 See Sharing badges from Badgr for more information.

 If your LinkedIn or other social media account has a different login email than your Badgr account, you may need to add that email to your Badgr account in order to share your badge.
 Please see Managing your Badgr account for information on adding an additional email.